 So when retirement became a reality, the next phase of my life fell into place.
 After all the years of formal report-type writing, I was going to re-learn how to write creatively.

 The website I had dabbled in a few years earlier was resurrected and my Blog was born.

 Soon after retirement I was introduced to Weekend Notes – an online review site that offers incentives for writers.
 I wrote reviews of stores that offered something special, and restaurants and cafes that really stood out in my neighbourhood.
 Feedback (comments) and Editors Awards offered encouragement, but mostly I learned by being critical of my own work.
 I could look back on a published article and know what I could have done better.

 I learn best by doing

 Writing for Weekend Notes and blogging on my website, worked together to improve both.
 As new technology skills developed, I found I could apply them to my Weekend Notes articles.
 The comments from the Editors in the Weekend Notes articles, fuelled my Blogs.
 The more I relaxed and found my ‘pace’, the better my writing became.

 Now, when I look back on earlier blogs and articles, I realise how far I have come.
-And when I look back on today’s writing in a few years time, I’ll see a bigger improvement.
+And when I look back on today’s writing in a few months/years time, I’ll see a bigger improvement.

-Writing is no different.
 As I continue to blog and write for Weekend Notes, I will continue to learn.